 What are the Dangers of Maltodextrin?

 The main risk with maltodextrin is also linked to its benefit: the ability to give you a lot of sugar – fast!
-For anyone with diabetes or insulin resistance, that could be a problem.
-Maltodextrin has a high glycemic index (GI), which means that it can cause a spike in your blood sugar.
-It’s safe to consume in very small amounts, but those with diabetes should be particularly careful.
-It should also be avoided if you’re predisposed to developing diabetes.
+Maltodextrin has a high glycaemic index (GI), which means that it can cause a spike in your blood sugar.
+It’s safe to consume in very small amounts but always consult a GP if you have any concerns.